tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

      title: "Recommendation for Key-Derivation Methods in Key-Establishment Schemes"
      target: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Cr2.pdf
      date: false
----

 --- abstract

 Post-quantum cryptography brings some new challenges to applications, end users, and system administrators.
-This document describes characteristics unique to application protocols and best practices for deploying Quantum-Ready usage profiles for applications using TLS.
+This document describes characteristics unique to application protocols and best practices for deploying Quantum-Ready usage profiles for applications.

 --- middle